AI Automation Guide: How to Automate Repetitive Tasks

 Step 1: Define the Real Outcome

 Write one sentence describing the finished result.
-A good outcome is measurable: a published article, a cleaned spreadsheet, a customer-support macro, a study plan, a code refactor with tests, a YouTube outline, a landing-page draft, a policy checklist, or a working no-code prototype.
+A good outcome is measurable: a published article, a cleaned spreadsheet, a customer-support macro, a study plan, a code refactor with tests, a YouTube outline, a landing-page draft, or a working no-code prototype.

 Step 2: Choose the Right AI Role